New binary black hole mergers in the LIGO--Virgo O3a data: Discussion

-An additional two events with BHs in the UMG were reported in GWTC-2.1 \cite{lvc_o3a_deep_gwtc2_1_update_2021}, but they were not recovered by our pipeline or in 3-OGC \cite{nitz_o3a_3ogc_catalog_2021}: GW190426\_190642, which we believe would have crossed the detection threshold if our new high-mass template bank had instead covered secondary detector frame masses up to $200\, \msun$, since its secondary mass is redshifted to well over $100\,\msun$ in the detector frame; and GW190403\_051519, which (like GW190521) was vetoed by our pipeline.
+An additional two events with BHs in the UMG were reported in GWTC-2.1 \cite{lvc_o3a_deep_gwtc2_1_update_2021}, but they were not recovered by our pipeline or in 3-OGC \cite{nitz_o3a_3ogc_catalog_2021}: GW190426\_190642, which has a secondary mass that is redshifted to well over $100\,\msun$ in the detector frame; and GW190403\_051519, which (like GW190521) was vetoed by our pipeline.
 It remains to be seen whether one or both of the two heavy events that we vetoed will be recovered in our reanalysis of O3a and O3b, at which point we will have revisited whether all of the vetoes used in this analysis are indeed optimally applicable to the new high-mass bank (see Section~\ref{sec:changes}).
 At this point, however, we retain only three of the four UMG events from GWTC-2 and neither of the two additions in GWTC-2.1 (see Table~\ref{tab:lvc events}).
 From our new detections we add two mergers with a primary mass in the UMG at $90\%$ confidence (see Table~\ref{tab:signalsFound}), and a third whose posterior is bimodal with the possibility of the primary being either a precessing IMBH or a $\sim 45 \,\msun$ BH with poorly-measured spin at a larger distance (see Figures~\ref{fig:gw190711_inplane_spin} and \ref{fig:GW190711_030756_corner_plot}).

-The least believable of these UMG violations is GW190814\_192009, which is not the lowest $\pastro$ in our catalog but has hints of falling into the false alarm bin due to its issues in parameter estimation (multi-modal likelihood manifold in which we do not find a coherent two-detector peak comparable to the sum of the incoherent maxima of the single-detector likelihoods).
+The least believable of these UMG violations is GW190814\_192009, which is not the lowest $\pastro$ in our catalog but has hints of falling into the false alarm bin due to its issues in parameter estimation (see Section \ref{sec:new190814}).
 We also have more reason to mistrust our $\pastro$ estimation at those high masses due to the small sample size, as noted by \citet{lvc_o3a_deep_gwtc2_1_update_2021}.
 If we are to believe the inferred redshift of $1.5^{+0.8}_{-0.7}$, making it the most distant detection to date, then we also run the risk that the standard distance prior (uniform in comoving $VT$) is not accurately representing the cosmological rate evolution, which will have a significant impact on these distant sources \cite{umg_distance_and_mass_of_pop_shifts_distribution_ezquiaga2021}.

 Even including GW190814\_192009, this gives our catalog only one more confident UMG detection than GWTC-2 \cite{lvc_o3a_gwtc2_catalog_2021} and 3-OGC \cite{nitz_o3a_3ogc_catalog_2021}, and one fewer than GWTC-2.1 \cite{lvc_o3a_deep_gwtc2_1_update_2021}, so overall we do not have much to offer beyond what has already been done to constrain the UMG in astrophysical populations.
 GW190711\_030756 will add some statistical value to these constraints, because although its primary BH mass $90\%$ confidence interval extends below $45\, \msun$, the likelihood has a clear preference for the extreme mass ratio solution with the primary as an IMBH (mass above $100 \,\msun$) and the secondary with mass below $20\, \msun$ (see Fig.~\ref{fig:gw190711_XPHMvPhenomD}).
 Like the other two UMG sources new to this work, the IMBH solution of GW190711\_030756 has a substantial positive effective spin, and this seems to be a trend in the population masses and spins shown in Fig.~\ref{fig:population}: there is an apparent build-up of high-mass events at $\chieff \gtrsim 0.5$, to which we now turn.